zimmertr/Kubernetes-Manifests/Jira_Software/README.md

 **Instructions:**

 1. Modify `vars.yml` with parameters according to your environment.
-    * The DNS A record is provided to test connectivity to the software after deployment.
-If one is not provided, this step will fail but the software will likely still be available at the provided IP Address.
 2. Create the necessary directories defined in `vars.yml` on your NFS server.
 3. Execute the playbook: `ansible-playbook provision.yml`.
-4. Navigate to `hostname`:8080/ and click `I'll set it up myself`.
+4. Navigate to http://host.name:8080/ and click `I'll set it up myself`.
 5. Select `My Own Database` and configure the database like so:
     * Database Type: PostgreSQL
     * Hostname: postgres